SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

       | all-order-updates | `acmeretail/onlineservices/order/confirmed/v2/*/*`  |

 > aside positive As we incorporate new features, we will update this queue's subscriptions with additional event topics.

+* Import the **Order-Service** as a project into an IDE of your choice :Intellij, Eclipse or SpringSource Tool Suite.
+  All the 3 tools are installed on the VM and are available on the desktop for your use.
+* The code for importing is available at the location :
+  **/home/ubuntu/GitHub/solace-masterclass-code/retail-domain/order-service**

+> aside negative If you need any assistance in this, please feel free to reach out to the Solace instructors nearby.

 * Open the file : **SolaceEventPublisher.java** and make the below updates to the file :
     * In the method **connectToBroker**, add in the code snippet before the return statement :